invertase/react-native-firebase/docs/auth/social-auth.md

 ## Facebook

-Facebook provide an [official React Native library](https://github.com/facebook/react-native-fbsdk) which wraps around the native Facebook SDKs to enable Facebook sign-in.
+There is a [community-supported React Native library](https://github.com/thebergamo/react-native-fbsdk-next) which wraps around the native Facebook SDKs to enable Facebook sign-in.

 Before getting started, ensure you have installed the library, [configured your Android & iOS applications](https://developers.facebook.com/docs/android/getting-started/) and